1955 (song): Reference to popular culture

 There is also a reference to "the War of the Worlds" episode in the anthology series "The Mercury Theater on the Air".
 This radio broadcast features an alien invasion story, which causes mass panic amongst civilians as they are not aware that the broadcast is a work of fiction.
 This reference is made in Tom Thum's lyrics:

 "And across the country, they came in waves.
 Thousands upon thousands of flying discs descending from the planet Mars."

 Music video

 The music video was initially released on 7 February 2016 and was produced by Anna Bardsley-Jones and directed by Richard Coburn.
-It features a cameo from rapper Briggs as "Grill Murray" and is set in a 1950s diner.
+It features a cameo from rapper Briggs as "Grill Murray" and is set in a 1950s diner (really the Cafeteria Car at the National Railway Museum, Port Adelaide).
 The video depicts a wholesome environment where everything seems perfect and peaceful and all the people are happy and polite.
 However, the viewers of the video observe the diner through the eyes of a young girl (Montaigne) and how, beneath the surface, everything is not what it seems to be.
 This is shown through the various emotional outbursts that occur throughout the video by the patrons of the diner.
 The music video was nominated for Best Video at the ARIA Music Awards of 2016.